Announcement type: Notice of Solicitation for Grant Applications.

 I. Funding Opportunity Description

 The Community-Based Job Training Grants (CBJTGs) are designed to support workforce training for high-growth/high-demand industries through the national system of community and technical colleges.
-The primary purposes of these grants are to build the capacity of community colleges to provide training and to train workers to develop the skills required to succeed in local or regional (i) industries and occupations that are expected to experience high-growth and (ii) industries where demand for qualified workers is outstripping the supply.
-Part A provides an overview of globalization, regional innovation and economic competitiveness and ETA's transformational vision of talent development in a regional economy; and Part B describes the critical elements of CBJTGs.
+The primary purpose of these grants is to build the capacity of community colleges to train workers to develop the skills required to succeed in local or regional (i) industries and occupations that are expected to experience high-growth and (ii) industries where demand for qualified workers is outstripping the supply.
+Part A of this section provides an overview of ETA's demand-driven workforce investment strategies.
+Part B provides background information on the principles underlying the CBJTGs.
+Part C describes the critical elements of CBJTGs.

-Businesses in high-growth, high-demand industries face increasing difficulties in finding workers with the right skills.
+Community and technical colleges represent a critical 21st century training resource for workers needing to attain, retool, refine, and broaden their skills to meet industry demand.
 According to the Bureau of Labor Statistics, ninety percent of the fastest growing jobs in the United States require some level of education or training beyond high school.
 The accessibility and affordability of community college training, combined with the adaptability of community college curricula to changing skill needs, make community colleges a vital training resource for many U.S. workers.
-Furthermore, community colleges are closely connected to local and regional labor markets, making them well-positioned to prepare workers for good jobs with good wages in their regional economy.
+Furthermore, Start Printed Page 37950community colleges are closely connected to local and regional labor markets, making them well-positioned to prepare workers for good jobs with good wages in the local and regional economies.

-However, community college leaders and industry executives report that many community colleges are unable to meet the demand for training in their region because of critical capacity constraints.
+However, community college leaders and industry executives report that many community colleges are unable to meet their local and regional demand for training because of critical capacity constraints.
 These capacity constraints occur when community colleges lack sufficient resources to support training facilities and equipment, curriculum development, faculty appointments, clinical experiences, and/or other elements that are necessary to provide either the volume or quality of training that industry requires.
-Despite rising application rates, the reality of current state and local budgets often prevent community colleges from funding the programs, faculty, and student services needed to be responsive to regional workforce demands.
+Despite rising application rates, the reality of current state and local budgets often prevent colleges from funding the programs, faculty, and student services they need to be responsive to local and regional workforce demands.
+The CBJTGs address this critical capacity issue.

-It is ETA's expectation that CBJTGs will contain at least seven critical elements.
-These elements consist of: (1) A focus on skill and competency needs of high-growth/high-demand industries that are locally defined in the context of the regional economy; (2) strategic partnerships; (3) industry-driven capacity building and training efforts; (4) leveraged resources; (5) replication of successful models for broad distribution; (6) clear and specific outcomes; and (7) integration with regional economic and talent development strategies.
+It is ETA's expectation that CBJTGs will contain at least six critical elements.
+These elements consist of: (1) A focus on skill and competency needs of high-growth/high-demand industries that are locally defined in the context of the regional economy; (2) strategic partnerships; (3) industry-driven capacity building and training efforts; (4) leveraged resources; (5) replication of successful models for broad distribution; and (6) clear and specific outcomes.
+A seventh and optional element is integration with regional economic development strategies.
 These characteristics are reflected in the evaluation criteria in Part V and are described in further detail below.

 1. Focus on Skill and Competency Needs of High-Growth/High-Demand Industries as locally defined in the context of the regional economy.
 The Workforce Investment Act of 1998 (Pub.
 L. 105-220) (WIA) emphasizes a workforce system driven by the needs of local employers.
 In order for America to remain competitive in the global economy, it is essential that ETA target its investments to support employers in high-growth/high-demand industries.
 Community colleges, Workforce Investment Boards, and One-Stop Career Centers play a vital role in this effort by understanding the workforce needs of these industries and providing training and other services to address those needs.

 A high-growth/high-demand industry meets one or more of the following criteria: (1) Is projected to add substantial numbers of new jobs to the economy; (2) has a significant impact on the economy overall; (3) impacts the growth of other industries; (4) is being transformed by technology and innovation requiring new skill sets for workers; or (5) is a new and emerging business that is projected to grow.
 CBJTGs will support industry demand for training in local or regional high-growth/high-demand industries.
-Regions are typically defined as geographically contiguous areas and can include multiple counties and cities and cross state lines.
-A range of factors contribute to the formation of a region, including economic interdependence (such as a common industry or industries) and shared assets (such as human capital, research and development entities, educational institutions, and airports and other types of infrastructure).
 ETA encourages applicants to define local high-growth industries in the context of their regional economy by illustrating how the industry is aligned with and fits into the region's economic development activities.

 Within the context of the broader strategic partnership and as it relates to this grant, each collaborative partner should have clearly defined roles.
 These roles must be verified through a letter of commitment submitted by each partner.
 The letter of commitment must detail the role the partner will play in the project, including specific responsibilities and resources committed, if appropriate.
 The exact nature of these roles may vary depending on the issue areas being addressed and the scope and nature of the activities undertaken.
-However, ETA expects that employers, education and training providers, and the workforce system will contribute to the partnership in the following ways as outlined below.
-In addition, applicants are also encouraged to partner with faith-based and community organizations, as described below:
+However, ETA expects that each collaborative partner will, at a minimum, contribute in the following ways, described below.

-a.
-Employers must be actively engaged in the project and should participate fully with other key partners in grant activities including: defining the program strategy and goals; identifying needed skills and competencies; designing training approaches and curricula; implementing the program; contributing financial support; and, where appropriate, hiring qualified training graduates.
+Employers must be actively engaged in the project and should participate fully in grant activities including: defining the program strategy and goals; identifying needed skills and competencies; designing training approaches and curricula; implementing the program; contributing financial support; and, where appropriate, hiring qualified training graduates.

-b.
-Education and training providers, including K-12 (elementary, middle, and high schools, as well as career and technical high schools), adult education, community and technical colleges, four-year colleges and universities, and other training entities, are important foundational partners to ensure the project's activities are tied to the broader continuum of education in the region.
-These entities assist in developing and implementing industry-driven workforce education strategies in partnership with employers that include competency models, curricula, and new learning methodologies, including technology-based learning.
+Education and training providers, including K-12 (elementary, middle, and high schools, as well as career and technical high schools), adult education, community and technical colleges, four-year colleges and universities, and other training entities, are important foundational partners to ensure the project's activities are tied to the broader continuum of education in the community.
+These entities assist in developing and implementing industry-driven workforce education strategies in partnerships with employers including competency models, curricula, and new learning methodologies, including technology-based learning.

-c.
-The workforce investment system, which may include State and Local Workforce Investment Boards, State Workforce Agencies, and One-Stop Career Centers and their cooperating partners, as such terms are defined under WIA, may play a number of roles, including: Identifying and assessing candidates for training; working collaboratively to leverage WIA investments; referring qualified candidates to the community college for enrollment in training programs; providing access to wrap-around supportive services, when appropriate; and connecting qualified training graduates to employers that have existing job openings.
+The workforce investment system, which may include State and Local Workforce Investment Boards, State Workforce Agencies, and One-Stop Career Centers and their cooperating partners, as such terms are defined under the Workforce Investment Act, may play a number of roles, including: identifying and assessing candidates for training; working collaboratively to leverage WIA investments; referring qualified candidates to the community Start Printed Page 37951college for enrollment in training programs; providing access to wrap-around supportive services, when appropriate; and connecting qualified training graduates to employers that have existing job openings.
 Additionally, the workforce investment system in general, and One-Stop Career Centers in particular, have substantive experience in tracking the outcomes of program participants.
-One-Stop Career Centers may coordinate, provide support, or manage the tracking of training Start Printed Page 60343recipients for the performance management aspect of the CBJTGs.
-State labor market information systems are a valuable source of information on regional workforce needs.
-ETA encourages applicants to utilize these systems both as they develop their proposals and as part of their ongoing efforts to understand the workforce needs of their regional economies.
+One-Stop Career Centers may coordinate, provide support, or manage the tracking training recipients for the performance management aspect of the CBJTG.

 a.
 Training.
-Training activities must: (1) Be provided by a community or technical college, except as specified in Section III.C.5 of this Solicitation; (2) occur within the context of workforce education that supports long-term career growth, such as an articulated career ladder/lattice; and (3) result in credentials that are industry-recognized and indicate a level of mastery and competence in a given field or function.
-Please note, when using credentials, CBJTGs must follow the definition of credential and (if applicable) certificate in Attachment B to TEGL 17-05 on Common Measures, found at: http://wdr.doleta.gov/directives/attach/TEGL17-05_AttachB.pdf.
+Training activities must: (1) Be provided by a community or technical college, except as specified in Section III(C)(5) of this Solicitation; (2) occur within the context of workforce education that supports long-term career growth, such as an articulated career ladder/lattice; and (3) result in college credit or other credentials that are industry-recognized and indicate a level of mastery and competence in a given field or function.
+Please note, when using credentials, CBJTGs should follow the definition of certificate and/or credential found in Attachment B to TEGL 17-05 on Common Measures, found at: http://wdr.doleta.gov/directives/attach/TEGL17-05_AttachB.pdf.

 The credential awarded to participants upon completion should be based on the type of training provided through the grant and the requirements of the targeted occupation, and should be selected based on consultations with industry partners.
 For example: